Jürgen Klopp named head of global soccer at Red Bull – DW – 10/09/2024

 Klopp's decision to take the job is a surprise, and not only because it comes just four months after he took a sabbatical.
 While the 57-year-old is famous for being the face of plenty of brands, his coaching career was spent with traditional clubs who sit in opposition to everything Red Bull stands for and the news will likely upset many of his fans.
 Despite being a traditionalist, Klopp has spoken out in favor of RB before and the job could be seen as a bridge towards taking the Germany head coach job in the future.

-"I know the criticism of Red Bull in football, and I am also one, but I don't think RB Leipzig have taken anything away from a traditional club, rather they've gone down a new path," Klopp said two years ago.
-"The whole approach is a football idea not a money idea."
+"I know how much the idea of RB Leipzig is cricitised by football traditionalists.
+I am also a traditionalist.
+However, I think Leipzig hasn't taken anything away from traditional clubs.
+They just went a new path," he said two years ago.

+"Right at the beginning, in the third or fouth division, money played a big role.
+But now they don't have more money than any other Bundesliga club.
+They qualify for the Champions League, so they have more money at their disposal, sure.
+Their wage budget isn't higher than Dortmund's, or Bayern's."

 Why is it controversial?